abons/testar_web/README.md

 # Usage
 from UI > run bin/testar.bat
-> or use npm scripts inside bin/settings/webdriver_generic/package.json
+> or use npm script\ inside bin/settings/webdriver_generic/package.json

 # Change website
 in the UI-tab "General Settings"